AlphaBravoCompany/ab-training-labs/container-bootcamp/section-3-labs/README.md

 And lets make a changes to the text "Welcome to the AlphaBravo Container Bootcamp" in the default `index.html` file.
 Open `/ab/labs/container-bootcamp/section-3-labs/index.html` to change the text.

+Be sure to save your changes in both files before continuing.

-First, let's switch the the correct directory:
+In the terminal, let's change to the correct directory:

 ```
 cd /ab/labs/container-bootcamp/section-3-labs